-☐ If you enroll in the Program of All-inclusive Card Note: If you're in a drug management program, you in drug management programs.
-The enrollment time periods vary depending on you To find out if you are eligible for a Special Enrollr may not be able to change plans.
-Chapter 5, Section 10 tells you more about are health coverage and prescription drug coverage.
-You can choose: □ Original Medicare with a separate Medicare pre □- or - Original Medicare without a separate M Note: If you disenroll from Medicare prescription drug or more in a row, you may have to pay a Part D late of Your membership will usually end on the first If you receive "Extra Help" from Medicare to g coverage and go without creditable prescription drug coverage for 63 days enrollment penalty if you join a Medicare drug plan later.
+\Box If we violate our contract with you. \square If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. ☐ If you enroll in the Program of All-inclusive Car e for the Elderly (PACE).
+Note: If you're in a drug management program, you drug management programs. may not be able to change plans.
+Chapter 5, Section 10 tells you more about The enrollment time periods vary depending on yo our situation. hours a day, 7 days a week.
+TTY users call 1-877-48 situation, you can choose to change both your Medic ment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 86-2048.
+If you are eligible to end your membership because of a special care health coverage and prescription drug coverage.
+You can choose: □ Another Medicare health plan with or without p Original Medicare with a separate Medicare pro ☐- or - Original Medicare without a separate N or more in a row, you may have to pay a Part D late □ Your membership will usually end on the first □If you receive "Extra Help" from Medicare to g coverage and go without creditable prescription drug coverage for 63 days enrollment penalty if you join a Medicare drug plan later.
 It day of the month after your request to change your plan is received.
-It pays for your prescription drugs: if you switch to Original Medicare and do lrug plan, Medicare may enroll you in a drug plan, unless you have opted out Section 2.4 Where can you get more information ation about when you can end your membership?
-If you have any questions about ending your membe □ Call Customer Service. □ You can find the information in the Medicare & □ Contact Medicare at 1-800-MEDICARE (1-800 SECTION 3 How do you end your membership o in our plan?
-The table below explains how you should end your m nembership in our plan.
-If you would like to switch from our plan to: This is what you should do: □Another Medicare health plan. □ Enroll in the new Medicare health plan.□ You will automatically be disenrolled from our plan when your new plan's coverage begins. ☐ Original Medicare with a separate Medicare □Enroll in the new Medicare prescription drug plan. prescription drug plan. ☐You will automatically be disenrolled from our plan when your new plan's coverage begins. □ Original Medicare without a separate Medicare prescription drug plan. ☐ Send us a written request to disenroll.
-Contact Customer Service if you need more information on how to do this. ☐ You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. ☐ You will be disenrolled from our plan when your coverage in Original Medicare begins.
+It pay for your prescription drugs: if you switch to Original Medicare and do drug plan, Medicare may enroll you in a drug plan, unless you have opted out Section 2.4 Where can you get more inform ation about when you can end your membership?
+If you have any questions about ending your membe Call Customer Service.
+You can find the information in the Medicare & Contact Medicare at 1-800-MEDICARE (1-800) SECTION 3 How do you end your membershi p in our plan?
+The table below explains how you should end your n nembership in our plan.
+If you would like to switch from our plan to: This is what you should do: □Another Medicare health plan. □Enroll in the new Medicare health plan.□You will automatically be disenrolled from our plan when your new plan's coverage begins. □Original Medicare with a separate Medicare □Enroll in the new Medicare prescription drug plan. prescription drug plan. ☐You will automatically be disenrolled from our plan when your new plan's coverage begins. □ Original Medicare without a separate Medicare prescription drug plan. □ Send us a written request to disenroll.
+Contact Customer Service if you need more information on how to do this. □You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048. ☐You will be disenrolled from our plan when your coverage in Original Medicare begins.